Minardi M02

-The Minardi M02 was the car with which the Minardi Formula One team competed in the 2000 Formula One season.
+The Minardi M02 was the car with which the Minardi Formula One team competed in the 2000 Formula One World Championship.

 Development

 The M02 was designed by Gustav Brunner.
 The car was a clear development from the M01 featuring new pointed nose cone, compact sides and high exhausts.
 The M02 developed the titanium cased gearbox from 1999 even further, which helped with weight.
 The M02 was the first F1 car to adopt set down brake callipers in a seasonal development.
 The M02 continued using the Ford Cosworth V10 engine which was the same power unit from 1998.
 It was badged Fondmetal.

 Drivers

 For 2000, Marc Gene was retained by Minardi and began his second season with the team.
-Argentinian driver Gaston Mazzacane was promoted to a race seat in a move widely recognised as a pay driver.
-Fernando Alonso was the teams test driver.
+Brazilian driver Max Wilson was signed as the second driver, but was replaced with Gastón Mazzacane before the season started as the Argentine brought more sponsor money to the team.
+Reigning Euro Open by Nissan champion Fernando Alonso was the teams test driver.
 Ahead of the European Grand Prix at the Nurburgring, Giorgio Vinella was recruited as an additional test driver to support development of the M02.